Human Performance Lab

 Our laboratory tests can be tailored to match your abilities and goals.
 We offer the following services:

-Body composition is measured using the skin-fold thickness technique.
-Measurements will be taken at seven sites on the body to determine percent body fat.
+Skin-fold technique: Measurements are taken at seven sites on the body to determine percent body fat.
 Wear shorts and a tank top.
 This service is not covered by medical insurance.
 The cost is $20.

 Find out where your calories are coming from and how much you are actually eating.
 This analysis requires recording what you eat for three days.
 One of these days should be a weekend day.
 Your food record will be analyzed and the results reviewed with you.
 You may download food record form and instructions here.
 This service may or may not be covered by medical insurance.
 Costs vary; call for additional information.